All Episodes

 According to him, it's the Catholics that are losing attendance with the data that he reacted to.

-A lot of people, you know, they go, they have a lunch afterward, but no one's ever really practicing the faith all that much.
+Because we're getting adult conversions a lot, but because there's infant baptism, a lot of people, they go, they have a lunch afterward, but no one's ever really practicing the faith all that much.

 So for every one adult convert, you're getting like eight cradle Catholics who are leaving.